RAG MusicAnime Songs

 K-On! inspired many people to start bands, and a wave of fans even began performing songs from the show.

-It was used as an ending theme for Detective Conan.
+It was also used as the ending theme for the theatrical film.